Josh Thompson about blog projects

 I’m experimentally publishing some stuff to substack.
 I won’t rehash it all here, but it’s an example of me trying to get the right handle for expressing something.

 I feel an intense need to write some things down, even if only for me, and I’ve felt stymied in this way for a while.
 To the degree that I write these words, I’m getting what I want.
-I’m basically promising myself to always write the first draft in as linear, stream-of-consiousness way, though I do permit myself to jump around.
+I’m basically promising myself to always write the first draft in as linear, stream-of-consciousness way, though I do permit myself to jump around.
 I do a lot of lists and headings and links, whatever feels flowy and effortless, I’ll do.
 I’ll be copy/pasting in from various other documents and notes I’ve got floating around.

 Travel & Places #